Monkey Island, Bray: Inn to hotel

 By 1840, the Pavilion had become a riverside inn reached by ferry from the west.
 By the mid-late 19th century the hotel was called the "Monkey Hall Hotel".
 Visitors have been staying in various parts of the two buildings ever since.
-It became particularly fashionable just after 1900, when Edward VII and Queen Alexandra often had afternoon tea on the lawns with their children.
+It became particularly fashionable just after 1900, when Edward VII and Alexandra of Denmark often had afternoon tea on the lawns with their children.
 Edward Elgar composed his violin concerto in 1910 in the Hut, a house on the riverbank facing Monkey Island.
 Musical stars Clara Butt and Nellie Melba entertained the island's guests.
 From 1912, Rebecca West and H. G. Wells frequented the island and it was here that West set her first novel, Return of the Soldier, whose heroine was the innkeeper's daughter.

 The middle of the twentieth century saw extensive additions to and refurbishment of the island.
 In 1956, the footbridge that connects it to shore was added after Christopher Reynolds purchased the island.
 In 1963, the Pavilion's dining area was expanded by the addition of the River Room, a large, glass-walled building that hangs just over the Thames.
 Named in homage to the Duke, the Marlborough Room was added in 1970 at the upstream end of the building, whose walls were painted with battle scenes.
 In the same year, the Temple was extended to provide a further 30 bedrooms.
 The Pavilion and Temple are both Grade I listed buildings.